lulf/kafka-prometheus-reporter/README.md

 Copy the resulting jar in `build/libs/kafka-prometheus-reporter-all.jar` into the Kafka classpath.

-Configure Kafka to load the plugin:
+Configure Kafka to load the plugin and some plugin properties:

 ```
 metric.reporters=org.apache.kafka.common.metrics.PrometheusReporter
+metrics.prometheus.http.port=8080
+metrics.prometheus.scrape.interval.seconds=10
 ```